tituschewxj/tp/docs/DeveloperGuide.md

     </box>

-1. Refactoring the parameter syntax to improve AB3's original OOP.
+1. Refactored the parameter syntax to improve AB3's original OOP.

-1. Implementing autocomplete and command history.
+1. Implemented autocomplete and command history.
    We thought hard about what are the potential shortcuts that would save our target user's time and we looked to the CLI for inspiration.
 Given that our product uses NUSNet ID as its unique identifier, it can be a hassle to type out a full command.
 Especially when it has already been previously used, or only require minor changes to